andrewcai31/andrewcai31.github.io/_writings/gap-year-side-quests.md

 so here's some stuff i did:
 - spent a semester with pkt
-- lift weights. get injured. wait three months. lift weights. get injured. wait three months. lift weights?
+- lifted weights. got injured. waited three months. lifted weights. got injured. waited three months. lifting weights?
-- go on 39 flights (so far)
+- went on 39 flights (so far)
 - turned 21
 - struggled a lot with motivation
 - networked :(